Decision-Aware Conditional GANs for Time Series Data: Experimental Results

-Figures~\ref{fig_sim_ret1} to~\ref{fig_sim_portW3} confirm that Ret-Utility-GAN is the best in terms of Wasserstein distance for asset returns, estimated precision matrix, and portfolio weights for simulated time series.
-That the Ret-Utility-GAN performs better than Ret-GAN for returns confirms that making use of utility within the loss function provides useful controls on the distribution of the synthetic data.
-In other comparisons, the performance of the Ret-Utility-GAN is (1) better than Utility-GAN for the portfolio weights comparison, which shows that considering loss with respect to underlying data also helps; (2) better than the Single-GAN, which shows that imposing loss for each quantity is more effective than a single loss in accounting for the heterogeneity of different types of quantities; (3) better than the 1step-GAN, which shows that the Ret-Utility-GAN is effective in addressing exposure bias.
+Figures~\ref{fig_sim_ret1} to~\ref{fig_sim_portW3} confirm that the Ret-Utility-GAN has the best performance in terms of minimizing the Wasserstein distance for each of asset returns, estimated precision matrix, and portfolio weights.
+It performs (1) better than Ret-GAN, confirming that introducing the decision-related quantity, utility, provides useful moderation on the distribution of synthetic raw data; (2) better than the Utility-GAN, which shows that including the asset return loss also helps; (3) better than the Single-GAN, which shows that imposing loss for each quantity is more effective than a single loss on stacked quantities; and (4) better than the 1step-GAN, which shows that the Ret-Utility-GAN is effective in addressing exposure bias.
+We can also observe that Ret-GAN doesn't perform as well as the Ret-Utility-GAN even on the raw asset return data.
+Our hypothesis is that, by introducing additional loss, Ret-Utility-GAN provides more information for the gradient during the training process, leading to more effective training stability and better generalization on evaluation data.

-\textbf{Results: Real ETF time series.} We use daily price data for each of four U.S.~ETFs, i.e. Material (XLB), Energy (XLE), Financial (XLF) and Industrial (XLI) ETFs, from 1999 to 2016.
-The data includes end of day price information for each ETF.
-The entire dataset has more than 17,400 data points (17 years $\times$ 250 days $\times$ 4 ETFs).
-We divide the data into training and evaluation, where the training set contains data from 1999--2006, and the evaluation set contains data from 2007--2016.
-As a reference, some other papers~\cite{Yoon2019} have 4,000 data-points for their financial experiment.
+\textbf{Results: Real ETF time series.} We also present results on a real ETF time series, where we use weekly price data for each of four U.S.~ETFs\footnote{the {\em Material (XLB)}, {\em Energy (XLE)}, {\em Financial (XLF)}, and {\em Industrial (XLI)} ETFs.} from 1999 to 2016.
+The data includes the end-of-day price for each ETF.
+The entire dataset has more than 3500 data points (17 years $\times$ 52 weeks $\times$ 4 ETFs).
+We divide the data into a training set with data from 1999--2006, and an evaluation set with data from 2007--2016.
+As a reference,~\cite{Yoon2019} make use of 4,000 data points for their experiment, thus our sample size is comparable.
+We generate future weekly returns for each of $K=4$ future weeks (1 month).

-Figures~\ref{fig_real_ret1} and \ref{fig_real_ret4} illustrate that the Single-GAN and 1step-GAN perform better than the Ret-Utility-GAN in terms of Wasserstein distance on underlying return.
-However, from Figures~\ref{fig_real_invCov1}\ref{fig_real_invCov3}\ref{fig_real_portW1}\ref{fig_real_portW3}, for decision-related quantities such as the estimated precision matrix and the portfolio weights, the performance of the Ret-Utility-GAN is far better than the other baselines.
-This provides clear support for the ability of the Ret-Utility-GAN to provide superior performance for these decision-related quantities.